blakprinz/AI-Powered-Bone-Fracture-Detection/README.md

 ## 📋 Overview

-MediScan is a state-of-the-art web application that uses artificial intelligence to help healthcare professionals identify bone fractures from X-ray images with high accuracy.
+This is a state-of-the-art web application that uses artificial intelligence to help healthcare professionals identify bone fractures from X-ray images with high accuracy.
 The system leverages YOLOv8 deep learning models and provides visual explanations using Grad-CAM technology to enhance trust and interpretability.

 ---
 ## ✨ Key Features